Consumer medicine information

 Withdrawal

 Continue using your medicine for as long as your doctor tells you.
-If you stop using this medicine suddenly, your pain may worsen and you may experience some or all of the following withdrawal symptoms:
+If you stop having this medicine suddenly, your pain may worsen and you may experience some or all of the following withdrawal symptoms:

-• nervousness, restlessness, agitation, irritability, trouble sleeping or anxiety
+• nervousness, restlessness, agitation, trouble sleeping or anxiety

 • body aches, weakness or stomach cramps

-• loss of appetite, feeling or being sick or having diarrhoea
+• loss of appetite, nausea, vomiting or diarrhoea

 • increased heart rate, breathing rate or pupil size

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor if you are taking any other medicines, including medicines that you buy without a prescription from a pharmacy, supermarket or health food shop.

 • antidepressants or medicines for anxiety disorders, such as:

-- selective serotonin reuptake inhibitors (SSRIs) i.e. sertraline, fluvoxamine, fluoxetine, paroxetine, citalopram, escitalopram.
+- selective serotonin reuptake inhibitors (SSRIs) or

-- serotonin and norepinephrine reuptake inhibitors (SNRIs) i.e. venlafaxine, desvenlafaxine, duloxetine
+- serotonin and norepinephrine reuptake inhibitors (SNRIs)

-- monoamine oxidase inhibitors (MAOIs) i.e. moclobemide, phenelzine, tranylcypromine.
+- monoamine oxidase inhibitors (MAOIs) i.e. moclobemide, phenelzine, tranylcypromine

-• medicines use for migraine (triptans) i.e. sumatriptan, rizatriptan, eletriptan, zolmitriptan, naratriptan
+• medicines used for migraine (triptans)

-• anti-diarrhoeal medications e.g. loperamide and kaolin
+• anti-diarrhoeal medications

-• other opioid analgesics or strong painkillers e.g. pentazocine or buprenorphine
+• medicines to treat mental disorders (antipsychotics), other opioid analgesics or strong painkillers

 • medicines that lower your blood pressure (antihypertensives)

-• Paracetamol
+• cannibis.

 Your doctor will minimise the dose and duration of use; and monitor you for signs and symptoms of breathing difficulties and sedation.
+You must not drink alcohol while using morphine sulfate.

 How much is given

-• Your doctor will decide what dose of morphine you will receive.
+Your doctor will decide what dose of morphine you will receive.
 This depends on your condition and other factors, such as your weight.

 How is it given